winbamstudios/97os/README.md

-# 97os
+# 97OS - The Web-Based Operating System
-Welcome to the 97OS github page!
+welcome, i suck at this